martinMr79/martinMr79/README.md

 # Hi, I'm Martin Mroz 👋
-An aspiring front-end developer.
-I recently completed my Front-end Development studies at Noroff School of Technology and am now seeking new challenges.
+Transitioning from a seasoned career in logistics to front-end development, I bring a unique blend of analytical skills and creative problem-solving to the tech world.

 ## Find out more about me
 - [My portfolio](https://martin-mroz-portfolio.netlify.app/)